GLOBAL MARKETS-World stocks up, dollar dips as Fed officials calm inflation fears

 BITCOIN BOUNCE

-Oil prices hovered aroundflat on the day as investors focused on high coronavirus cases in key consumer India and the return to action of a top U.S. fuel pipeline network after being shut due to a cyber attack.
+Oil prices bounced off their lows, reversing some of the prior session's losses, although gains were capped by a high level of coronavirus cases in key consumer India and the return to action of a top U.S. fuel pipeline network after being shut due to a cyber attack.
 O/R

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh